gitawego/work-note/togaf/faq.md

 Answer is D

+pay attention to word `technology-related`, D is not the case

 </details>

 ## Gap analysis is a key step in validating the architecture in Phase B: Business Architecture.
 Which one of the following statements is true?